 which is precisely the dyon mass expected in field theory.
 It is well--known that a fundamental string can be bound to D3 brane (on a torus).
 This is simply a configuration T--dual to the bound state between a fundamental string and a D--string.
 However, in our case the D3 brane is not wrapped on a torus but on $S^2$ which does not allow T--duality.
 Nevertheless, the above configuration is the only candidate with a mass that matches the expected dyon mass.
 It would be interesting to understand this bound state from the wrapped D3 world--volume theory point of view and verify our result.

+In the more general case with $N$ D5 branes wrapped on the $A_1$ singularity, the $N-1$ types of monopoles that arise in the Coulomb branch defined by the VEV in eq.
+(5) have masses

 The field theory described by the superpotential in eq.
-(5) has ${\cal N}=1$ supersymmetry.
-The monopoles which we described above break supersymmetry and therefore are not BPS.
-As a result, there are corrections to the monopole solution and mass in eqs.
+(5) has ${\cal N}=2$ supersymmetry.
+The monopoles above break half the supersymmetry and therefore are BPS.
+As a result, there are no corrections to the monopole solution and mass in eqs.